 - Apply the managed entity to the running Netprobe.

-- Click Validate current document to check your configuration and save if everything is correct.
+- Click the Validate button to check your configuration and save if everything is correct.

 Success: After you save your changes to the managed entity, the RabbitMQ dataviews appear under the managed entity on the state tree.